 - Must be able to exempt the funds

 In order to recover these wages, you must file a complaint in your bankruptcy and ask the creditor to return the garnished wages.

 Talk to your attorney about this option before proceeding.

 What Happens When Your Bankruptcy Case Ends?

 - When your bankruptcy case ends, the automatic stay ends.
 However, if the bankruptcy pardons the debt that was the subject of the garnishment, which is very likely, then the creditor cannot continue the wage garnishment.

 With the right lawyer by your side, you can successfully put a stop to wage garnishment, or avoid it completely.
 At Hall & Navarro our attorneys are well versed in the bankruptcy process and can help you get the absolute best outcome.
-Take the first step towards financial peace today, and complete a free case evaluation.
-Our legal team will contact you for a free consultation to see if filing bankruptcy is the right decision for you.
+Take the first step towards financial peace today, and complete a case evaluation.
+Our legal team will contact you for a consultation to see if filing bankruptcy is the right decision for you.